Lüftner Cruises

 Lüftner Cruises, also operating under Amadeus River Cruises, is a cruise operator based in Innsbruck, Austria that offers European river cruises.

 History

-The Lüftner family has been involved modern European river cruising since the 1970s, having previously operated Lufter Reizen.
+The Lüftner family has been involved in modern European river cruising since the 1970s, having previously operated Lufter Reizen.
 Lüftner Cruises was founded in 1994 by Wolfgang Lüftner and Martina Lüftner and remains a family business.
 At first the company only used chartered ships.
 In 1997, it began to establish its own fleet with the construction of MS Amadeus.
-It is often credited with helping to launch the river cruise industry In 2015, the company started calling in Australia.
+It is often credited with helping to launch the river cruise industry In 2015, the company started calling at Australia.
 In response to the COVID-19 pandemic in Europe Luftner suspended all river cruises from March 2020-June 2021.

 Amadeus fleet

-As of 2020, Lüftner Cruises had a fleet of 16 Amadeus ships, which have been built by the De Hoop Shipyards in the Netherlands. with the exception of Amadeus Star, built by GS Yard.
-In 2020, the company placed order for Amadeus Cara.
+As of 2024, Lüftner Cruises had a fleet of 16 Amadeus ships, which have been built by the De Hoop Shipyards in the Netherlands. with the exception of Amadeus Star, built by GS Yard.
+In 2020, the company placed an order for Amadeus Cara.